bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-privacy.md

 I also have my interest outside of the Bitcoin space, in other like blockchain stuff.
 But Bitcoin is absolutely unique in that it has a very clear mission.
 It has a very clear vision.
-We want to implement basically digitally native money that is a political, that doesn't depend on any subjective decisions of any particular person or group of people.
+We want to implement basically digitally native money that is apolitical, that doesn't depend on any subjective decisions of any particular person or group of people.
 And I think this mission is important.
 I think Bitcoin has a very high chance of achieving it, at least to a large extent.
 And this is what makes me excited and what makes me want to work on.